-The group is also involved in a wide range of activities such as providing expert knowledge and advice on fish disease and related data to the ICES Data Centre, performing reviews in areas such as parasites in fish and shellfish species which pose a hazard to human health and disease-associated population effects of various species.
+The group is also involved in a wide range of activities such as providing expert knowledge and advice on fish disease and related data to the ICES Data Centre, performing reviews in areas such as parasites in species which pose a hazard to human health and disease-associated population effects of various species.

 WGPDMO members also play an important role in both the OSPAR Coordinated Environmental Monitoring Programme (CEMP) for the North East Atlantic and HELCOM (Baltic Sea Environment Commission).